I'm a comedian and I write things. Some of those things appear here. I hope you like them.

 BLACKBERRY CUSTOMER SERVICE: That happens sometime.
 Pretty bad luck.
 You should’ve had it backed up with a different service.
 Besides ours.

 ME: I can’t believe—Jesus.
 Hey, I have to go, but can I call you back?

 BLACKBERRY CUSTOMER SERVICE: The first service call is free, but we’ll probably have to charge you when you call back

-ME: What?
-You’re in customer service and this is the exact opposite of what you’re supposed to do.
+ME: You’re screwing with me right?
+Aren’t you the customer service rep?
+And isn’t this is the exact opposite of what you’re supposed to do?
 Is the—

 BLACKBERRY CUSTOMER SERVICE: Sir, you’re being rude, and I can’t help you.
 Is there anything else?